Rely on Aero Rubber Company to Meet Your Custom Molded Rubber Product Needs!

 - What is the intended use of the end product?

 - What are the conditions of the application?

 - Will the end product encounter any chemicals during use?

 - Are there specific material specifications required, such as ASTM or Mil-spec?

 The answers to these questions, among others, help us identify potential material options.
 Some of the most common materials used in rubber molding operations include:

-- EPDM: EPDM exhibits excellent ozone and UV resistance in temperatures ranging from -60° F to 250° F, all of which makes it popular for use in the manufacture of outdoor equipment.
+- EPDM: EPDM exhibits excellent ozone and UV resistance in temperatures ranging from -60° F to 250° F, all of which make it popular for use in the manufacture of outdoor equipment.
 However, it is vulnerable to oils, aromatic hydrocarbons, and petroleum products.

 - Neoprene: Neoprene is an excellent general-purpose elastomer.
 Its main disadvantage is its lack of resistance to many industrial chemicals, including strong acids, esters, ketones, and hydrocarbons.